-Ø Questions 12-15 Do the following statements agree with the information given in Reading Passage 2?
-For the questions 12 - 15 on your answer sheet, write TRUE.
-If the statement agrees with the information FALSE.
-If the statement contradicts the information NOT GIVEN If there is no information on this 12.
+C Questions 12-15 Do the following statements agree with the information given in Reading Passage 2?
+For the questions 12 - 15 on your answer sheet, write TRUE. if the statement agrees with the information FALSE. if the statement contradicts the information NOT GIVEN If there is no information on this 12.
 On their own, vegetable oils do not have a strong flavor.
 13. Soybean oil is lower in cholesterol than cottonseed oil.
 14. Processed foods are becoming more popular in some Asian countries.
-2 15.
-McDonald's replaced beef tallow with vegetable oil primarily to the cost of production.
-Grammar 0.5x06 = 3 Mar CO2 A Compound, or Compound-complex according to their structure: (i) Under the shade of a large banyan tree near the edge of the quiet village, an old man with a wooden walking stick waited silently for the bus. (ii) She opened the window to let in the cool morning air, but the strong wind blew her papers all over the floor. (iii) Although the book on the dusty shelf looked boring at first glance, it held a story that changed the boy's life forever. (iv) In a small box wrapped in red paper with a silver ribbon, Layla found a note written in her grandmother's handwriting. (v) The baby, tired from the long ride in the hot car with no air conditioning, finally fell asleep in his mother's arms. (vi) He wanted to explain the truth before it was too late, yet the heavy silence between them made it hard to speak.
-CO3 3.
-Writing 1x 7 = 07 Marks CO3 A Suppose you are the Registrar of a private university.
+15. McDonald's replaced beef tallow with vegetable oil primarily to reduce the cost of production.
+2 Grammar 0.5x06 = 3 Marks CO2 A Read the senten ces and identify if these senten ces are Simple, Complex.
+Read the sentences and identify if these sentences are Simple, Complex, Compound, or Compound-complex according to their structure: (i) Under the shade of a large banyan tree near the edge of the quiet village, an old man with a wooden walking stick waited silently for the bus. (ii) She opened the window to let in the cool morning air, but the strong wind blew her papers all over the floor. (iii) Although the book on the dusty shelf looked boring at first glance, it held a story that changed the boy's life forever. (iv) In a small box wrapped in red paper with a silver ribbon, Layla found a note written in her grandmother's handwriting. (v) The baby, tired from the long ride in the hot car with no air conditioning, finally fell asleep in his mother's arms. (vi) He wanted to explain truth before it was too late, yet the heavy silence between them made it ha • speak.
+1x 7 = 07 Marks CO2 3.
+Writing CO3 A Suppose you are the Registrar of a private university.
 Write a Memo/Memorandum to call a meeting of all the heads of departments to discuss the reasons and solutions to the massive students' drop-out in recent semesters.
-Write at least 80-100 words.
+Write at least 80-100 words. vvrite at least 80-1 JU WOIUS.